NicoDumetz/Biggest-Square-In-Map/README.md

 ..o...$
 ```

+## Grade

+I received a score of 100% on this project.

 ## Authors
 Thank you for checking out this project!
 If you have any questions or would like to collaborate, feel free to contact me.